The COW, the CROW

 She sought to demonstrate in her board-game, how the rents charged on the various properties enriched those who owned them and eventually drove those who did not, into poverty.
 She wanted to show, not just the innate greed of people for wealth, but, that there was something fundamentally wrong with the whole system of Capitalism, how it was practiced, how it was set up and how it all turned out.

 I didn’t think about this as a kid when I rolled the dice in Monopoly.
 I don’t think my parents knew anything about it either.
-My friends and I loved the game, the competition and the ‘chance’ of winning it all.
-Looking back, I clearly see this game actually mirrored the inequality in distribution of wealth in our society .
+My friends and I just loved the game, the competition and the ‘chance’ of winning it all.
+Now, looking back, I see this game actually mirrored the inequality in distribution of wealth in our society .
 But, I didn’t think about that at the time, nor did I recognize the moral lesson of what was going on in the game of Capitalism that we were living in.

 Elizabeth Magie wanted us to discover a moral lesson and learn by playing the game that the only way to win in Monopoly was by driving all the others into poverty or bankruptcy.
 The game of Monopoly is a dramatic example of how not to bring wealth to all.